tale-toul/OCP4baremetalIPI/Terraform/libvirt/README.md

 ```
 The network configuration [template](https://www.terraform.io/language/functions/templatefile) for the provision VM uses [terraform conditional statements](https://www.terraform.io/language/expressions/strings#directives) so the rendered configuration is adapted depending on whether a provisioning network is required or not.

-If the variable **architecture** equals **vbmc** the provisioning network is used so two network interfaces are configured.
-If the variable has any other value, actually the variable has a validation statement that only allows it to get the values **vbmc** and **redfish**, then only one network interface will be configured in the routable network using DHCP:
+If the variable **architecture** equals **vbmc** the provisioning and routable (chucky) networks are used, in this case two network interfaces are configured, each one connected to one of the networks: eth0 and eth1.
+If the variable has any other value, actually the variable has a validation statement that only allows it to get the values **vbmc** and **redfish**, then only one network interface will be configured in the routable network: eth0:

 ```
 version: 1